rtous/deepquake/README.md

 	#DOWNLOAD data/catalogs/OK_2014-Benz_catalog-2016.csv into data/catalogs
 	./bin/preprocess/create_dataset_noise.py --stream_path data/streams/GSOK027_8-2014.mseed --catalog data/catalogs/Benz_catalog.csv --output_dir data/noise_OK029/noise_august

+	The training data should be within a directory with this structure:

+	train
+		|- positive
+		|- negative

 TROUBLESHOOTING:
 - "tensorflow.python.framework.errors_impl.InternalError: Unable to get element from the feed as bytes." -> cannot find the checkpoint file

+- "ValueError: string_input_producer requires a non-null input tensor" -> the training directoris should be "positive" and "negative" without "s" at the end.